GetStream/stream-django/README.md

 The name of the feed (as it is configured in your GetStream.io Dasboard) where activities are stored.
 Default ```'user'```

 **STREAM_NEWS_FEEDS**
 The name of the news feed (as they are configured in your GetStream.io Dasboard) where activities from followed feeds are stored.
-Default ```{'flat':'flat', 'aggregated':'aggregated'}```
+Default ```{'timeline':'timeline', 'timeline_aggregated':'timeline_aggregated'}```

 **STREAM_NOTIFICATION_FEED**
 The name of the feed (as it is configured in your GetStream.io Dasboard) where activity notifications are stored.
 Default ```'notification'```